Satan-Vicovaro/TF2_powered_by_AI/README.md

 - Two neural network implementations (including a DDPG model)
 - Basic logging system

 > **Note:** The neural networks are currently non-functional, likely due to bugs in the code.
-This maybe solved in the future.
+This might be resolved in the future.

 The DDPG implementation is based on this:
 https://www.kaggle.com/code/auxeno/ddpg-rl/notebook